vivek-vivek/Deep-Linking-Repo/README.md

 5. Build and run your app on a device or emulator.
 6. Tap the share button on the home screen to generate and share a link.
 7. Tap the link on another device or browser to open the app or the Play Store.

+## Dependencies

+This project uses the following plugins:

+- firebase_core: A Flutter plugin to use the Firebase Core API, which enables connecting to multiple Firebase apps.
+- firebase_dynamic_links: A Flutter plugin to use the Firebase Dynamic Links API, which enables creating and receiving links across multiple platforms.
+- provider: A Flutter plugin that provides a simple and effective way to manage state in your app using the provider pattern.
+- share_plus: A Flutter plugin that allows you to share text, images, or files with other apps installed on the device.